a-Leong/SettlersOfCatan/README.md

 # Settlers of Catan
 ## Overview
 A text based implementation of the popular turn based game.
-Gameplay is a bit awkward, but it is functional.
+Its commandline gameplay is slightly unintuitive, but it is entirely functional.

+The primary scope of my contribution was development and implementation of the game state and interface.
 Created with team members Beau Mahadev and Al Sandoval for CS 3110: Functional Programming in OCaml at Cornell University.

 ## Playing the Game
 1. Start a one player game with the terminal command \<make play\> in the repo directory